A Boosting Approach to Reinforcement Learning: Proofs of Supporting Claims

-\begin{proof}[Proof of Claim~\ref{thm:newstat}] The subroutine presented in lines 3-10 (which culminate in $\pi'_t$) is an instantiation of Algorithm 3 from \cite{hazan2021boosting}, specializing the decision set to be $\Delta_A$.
-To note the equivalence, note that in \cite{hazan2021boosting} the algorithm is stated assuming that the center-of-mass of the decision set is at the origin (after a coordinate transform); correspondingly, the update rule in Algorithm~\ref{alg:MAIN1} can be written as
+\begin{proof}[Proof of Claim~\ref{claim:oldstat}] The internal boosting subroutine of Algorithm \ref{alg:MAIN1}, that is presented in Algorithm \ref{alg:MAIN2}, is an instantiation of Algorithm 3 from \citep{hazan2021boosting}, specializing the decision set to be $\Delta_A$.
+To note the equivalence, note that in \citep{hazan2021boosting} the algorithm is stated assuming that the center-of-mass of the decision set is at the origin (after a coordinate transform); correspondingly, the update rule in Algorithm~\ref{alg:MAIN1} can be written as